-Andrea Frasers video installation Projection stages a psychoanalytic session in which the viewer is addressed as analyst, patient and voyeuristic spectator.
+Andrea Fraser’s video installation Projection stages a psychotherapy session in which the viewer is addressed as therapist, patient and voyeuristic spectator.

 Projection is partly intended to reveal aspects of the unspoken relations between artists, artworks and viewers, whereby the consumption of art becomes, to an extent, a role-playing exercise.
 Since the mid-1980s, Fraser has been central to the development of a kind of artistic practice known as institutional critique, which investigates the wider social, semantic and economic structures behind the presentation of art, particularly in the context of museums.
-With Projection, she turns her attention to the role of the spectator, highlighting the affective and psychological mechanisms which play a subtle yet crucial role in the experience of artworks.
+With Projection, she turns her attention to psychological structures, highlighting the affective and psychological mechanisms which play a subtle yet crucial role in the experience of artworks.

 Andrea Fraser was born in 1965 in Billings, Montana.
 She lives and works in Los Angeles.